lethiess/piet/docs/PIET.md

 ## Input (integer) <a name="command_input_integer"></a>

 **Description:**
-Requests the input of an interger value and pushes this value on the stack.
+Requests the input of an integer value and pushes this value on the stack.

 ## Input (character) <a name="command_input_character"></a>